protoEvangelion/portfolio/src/notes/Programming/standup.md

 - [slant board](https://www.amazon.com/dp/B077GBLFL3/ref=sspa_dk_hqp_detail_aax_0?psc=1)
 - box to put foot on
 - **Shoes**
-  - none
+  - barefoot is the recommended option
-  - or shoes that are as close to no shoes as possible, with flat sole
+  - 2nd best is shoes with flat sole
+    - less cushion for softer surfaces
+    - more cushion for harder surfaces

 #### Stool